 Provocation testing (also called a “challenge”) is essentially the opposite of elimination testing.
 In this case, the NY dr would expose you to a suspected allergen while you are in a safe, clinical setting – just in case you have a severe reaction.
 This test is sometimes used to confirm (or disprove) a food or medication allergy (penicillin or peanuts, for example).

-If you have questions about allergy testing, the specialists @ the New York Allergy and Sinus Centers want to help.
+If you have questions about allergy testing, the specialists at NY Allergy & Sinus Centers want to help.
 Our doctors and associates can help determine what allergy testing you need.
 We will also develop a treatment plan to alleviate your allergy symptoms and help you get back to normal.
 We offer convenient clinics throughout NYC: Murray Hill, Midtown, Upper West Side, Chelsea, and Queens.
 We can even help you find relief for your asthma, nasal and sinus problems, ear, nose, and throat (ENT) symptoms, respiratory allergies, & skin conditions.
-We see pediatric and adult patients from around the New York City area, including Brooklyn, Manhattan, Queens, the Bronx, and Staten Island.
+We see pediatric and adult patients from around the NYC area, including Brooklyn, Manhattan, Queens, the Bronx, and Staten Island.
 Please give us a call today at 212-686-4448 for an appointment.